storm-framework/disco/server/README.md

 This will add an organizer without profile info.
 You can edit the profile in the app later.

-## Note on editing `Model.binah`
+## Note on editing `Model.storm`

-If you edit `Model.binah` you'll first need to generate the corresponding `Model.hs`.
-The command `make build` is a wrapper over `stack build` that auto generate `Model.hs` from `Model.binah` when necessary.
-For this to work you need to have `binah-codegen` in your `$PATH`.
-See https://github.com/nilehmann/binah-codegen for instructions.
-If you don't modify `Model.binah` things should work just fine because `Model.hs` is under version control.
+If you edit `Model.storm` you'll first need to generate the corresponding `Model.hs`.
+The command `make build` is a wrapper over `stack build` that auto generate `Model.hs` from `Model.storm` when necessary.
+For this to work you need to have `storm-codegen` in your `$PATH`.
+See https://github.com/nilehmann/storm-codegen for instructions.
+If you don't modify `Model.storm` things should work just fine because `Model.hs` is under version control.
 Alternatively you could also run `make model` to generate `Model.hs`.